The Old City of Nazareth: A Brief Travel Guide to Nazareth, Israel

 While I didn’t have the additional 3-5 days it takes to complete the trail, I think it’s something worth considering for those looking to experience Galilee in a different way.

-Nazareth Fauzi Azar Inn with pigeons hanging out by the flowers in Israel
+Nazareth Fauzi Azar Inn with pigeons hanging out by the well tended flowers in Israel

 Tour Galilee and Northern Israel